 2018 year marks the 45th anniversary of this, Sandy Denny's third solo LP.
 Featuring many a British folk-rock luminary (Richard Thompson guests), it's been out of print since 1986 and is back for RSD on clear vinyl.

 Fleetwood Mac - Tango in the Night

-Tango in the Night marked the third (or possibly fourth) coming of Fleetwood Mac, and last year it got the 'deluxe all mod cons reissue' treatment on CD.
+Tango in the Night marked the third (or possibly fourth) coming of Fleetwood Mac - hands up, who's looking forward to the fifth? - and last year it got the 'deluxe all mod cons reissue' treatment on CD.
 So for RSD all the alternative takes are pressed on vinyl for the very first time.